IWA–AIT: Later developments (1940–)

-At the tenth congress in 1958, the SAC’s response to these pressures led it into a clash with the rest of the international.
-It withdrew from the IWA following its failure to amend the body’s statutes to allow it to stand in municipal elections and amid concerns over its integration with the state over distribution of unemployment benefits.
+At the tenth congress in 1958, the SAC's response to its pressures led it into a clash with the rest of the international.
+It withdrew from the IWA following its failure to amend the body's statutes to allow it to stand in municipal elections and amid concerns over its integration with the state over distribution of unemployment benefits.